Renewable energy on the National Forest Estate

 In Scotland, the Scottish Government has set a target of 100% of Scotland's gross annual electricity consumption from renewable sources by 2020.

 How are we involved?

-Our aims are to ensure that the potential of the National Forest Estate for renewable energy is developed and managed in ways that:
+Our aims are to ensure that the potential of Scotland's National Forest Estate for renewable energy is developed and managed in ways that:

 Opportunities for communities

-Forestry Commission Scotland is working with a number of energy developers to build wind and hydro projects on national forest land.
-Part of this programme ensures that communities have flexibility in how they can benefit from wind or hydro developments.
+Forestry Commission Scotland is working with a number of energy developers to build wind and hydro projects on Scotland's National Forest Estate.
+Part of this programme ensures that communities have flexibility in how they can benefit from these developments.